-As a consequence of leveraging BYFN, we have a solo orderer setup, therefore, we will only perform this process once.
-In a Kafka setup, however, this process will have to be performed for each orderer.
+As a consequence of leveraging BYFN, we have a single node orderer setup, therefore, we will only perform this process once.
+In a Kafka or Raft setup, however, this process will have to be repeated on each orderer.

 Note: This tutorial uses a docker deployment.
 For native deployments, replace the file orderer with the one from the release artifacts.
 Backup the orderer.yaml and replace it with the orderer.yaml file from the release artifacts.
 Then port any modified variables from the backed up orderer.yaml to the new one.
 Utilizing a utility like diff may be helpful.